Linux FPAC mini-HOWTO

 7. How to configure ax25ipd

-# /usr/local/etc/ax25/ax25ipd.conf
+# This file is in /usr/local/etc/ax25/ax25ipd.conf

-# ax25ipd configuration file for station f6zzz
+# Configuration file for ax25ipd

 #